adityam945/HTML-simple-Calculator/README.md

 # HTML-simple-Calculator

-This was my first HTML project.\n
+This was my first HTML project.

 This performs simple calculations like Addition, Subtraction, Multiplication, Division and Percent